raanreye/Famous-probability-puzzles/README.md

 seats at random otherwise.
 What is the probability that the last person to board gets to sit in his assigned seat?

-Here we simulated the puzzel and ran it multiple times averaging the results.
+Here we simulated the puzzle and ran it multiple times averaging the results.
 X axis is the number of times the simulation was ran and in the Y axis is the averaged of the result or varioance of each of those runs.
 Notice that it begins to converge on 0.5, as expected.

 ![Alt text](N1.png)